 Command and Control (C2)

-We're testing C2 in both visual line of sight and beyond visual line of sight environments.
-We're testing point-to-point and networked C2 solutions, different frequencies for C2 functionality, and supporting the development of C2 standards by being actively engaged with RTCA C2 working groups and helping get Section 374 included in the 2018 Reauthorization Act.
+We're testing Command and Control (C2) in both visual line of sight and beyond visual line of sight environments with point-to-point and networked solutions and different frequencies for functionality.
+We support the development of C2 standards through working groups.

 UAS Traffic Management (UTM)

-We started UTM research in 2015 with NASA and continue to advance this research into an operational UTM system by working with the Federal Aviation Administration, as well as with the Department of Defense.
-Through this process, we've also gained extensive experience in deploying and testing a wide variety of UAS Service Supplier (USS) functionalities, including Remote ID.
+Our UTM research began in 2015 with NASA and continues to advance into an operational UTM system by working with the FAA and the Department of Defense.
+Through this process, we've also gained extensive experience in deploying and testing a wide variety of UAS Service Supplier (USS) functionalities, exploring ways to expand UTM concepts for commercial applications and nationwide scalability.